teragrid/dgrid/docs/specification/new-spec/encoding.md

 ## Merkle Trees

-Simple Merkle trees are used in numerous places in Tendermint to compute a cryptographic digest of a data structure.
+Simple Merkle trees are used in numerous places in teragrid to compute a cryptographic digest of a data structure.

 RIPEMD160 is always used as the hashing function.